bemasc/svcb-dane/draft-ietf-dnsop-svcb-dane.md

 ## Unintended pinning

-As noted in {{Section 6 of !RFC7671}}, DANE encounters operational difficulties when the TLSA record is published by an entity other than the service provider.
-For example, a customer might copy the TLSA record into their own zone, rather than publishing an alias to the TLSA record hosted in the service provider's zone.
+As noted in {{Section 6 of !RFC7671}}, DANE encounters operational difficulties when the TLSA RRset is published by an entity other than the service provider.
+For example, a customer might copy the TLSA records into their own zone, rather than publishing an alias to the TLSA RRset hosted in the service provider's zone.
 When the service subsequently rotates its TLS keys, DANE authentication will fail, resulting in an outage for this customer.
 Accordingly, zone owners MUST NOT publish TLSA records for public keys that are not under their control unless they have an explicit arrangement with the key holder.

 To prevents the above misconfiguration and ensure that TLS keys can be rotated freely, service operators MAY reject TLS connections whose SNI does not correspond to an approved TLSA base domain.